Joao4569/farm_fresh/README.md

   - Each toast consists of a header, body and a close button.
   - The success toast additinally contains code for displaying a summary of the users shopping cart, for review by the user, if items have been added to the cart.
   - The success toast also contains a link for the user to go to there shopping cart for a more detailed view.

+### 404 Errors

+This template will render a custom 404 error message to users when they try and access pages that do not exist for a better UX when navigating this site.

 ### Products Template